 The pros of having multiple cards include:

 - Earn maximum rewards: Multiple credit card holders can earn maximum rewards on purchases.
-Some cards might give you rewards on gas while others offer cash back.
 If you travel often, having one card that offers miles and another that earns hotel rewards can give you access to additional, travel-specific perks like room upgrades and anniversary nights.

 - Low credit utilization ratio: Having more than one credit card can boost your credit score by helping to lower your credit utilization ratio.
 Your credit utilization ratio is the amount of credit you're using compared to the amount of credit available.
 Most lenders prefer to see it at 30 percent or lower.